davidgomez11/EC500/API_Exercise/testbench_code_review/README_code_review.md

    	all the photos from a single Twitter handle.

    	-Your code definitely doesn’t generate 200 photos (which is a lot already?), it is generating all the photos it can find from a user_timeline.
-So that means I don’t think you understand what you are doing here, so it makes me wonder if you even wrote this code?
+So I'm not sure I think you understand what you are doing here, so it makes me wonder if you even wrote this code?

    	-Its not that hard to change the fontsize on an image (regarding your readme)